FragileTech/plangym/README.md

 ## Installation
 Plangym is tested on Ubuntu 20.04 and Ubuntu 21.04 for python versions 3.7 and 3.8.

-Installing it with Python 3.6 will break AtariEnvironment, and RetroEnvironment does not support python 3.9 yet.
+Installing it with Python 3.6 will break AtariEnv, and RetroEnv does not support python 3.9 yet.

 ### Installing from Pip